Ikiinc/distributed-processing/README.md

 worker-service: 4000
 kafka: 9093
 ```
-Note: If `worker-service` fails to join kafka consumer group, its due to kafka delayed start, in this case you can use `POST http://localhost:4000/start` to start the consumer.
+Note: In case `worker-service` fails to join kafka consumer group, its due to kafka delayed start, you can use `POST http://localhost:4000/start` to start the consumer.

 To stop the containers
 ```